seblum/data-transformations-dbt/README.md

 Before starting, ensure you have:
 - **dbt Cloud Account**: Sign up for free at [dbt Cloud](https://cloud.getdbt.com/signup/).
 - **Google Account**: Required for accessing Google Cloud Platform (GCP) and BigQuery.

 ---
-# dbt Cloud + BigQuery Quickstart Guide

-This repository contains resources and code for the **dbt Cloud + BigQuery Quickstart** tutorial.
-Follow this guide to set up and use dbt Cloud with BigQuery, learn the basics of building models, adding tests and documentation, and automating workflows.

----

-## Overview

-This guide will teach you how to:
-1. Create a Google Cloud Platform (GCP) project.
-2. Access sample data in a public dataset.
-3. Connect dbt Cloud to BigQuery.
-4. Turn a sample query into a dbt model.
-5. Add tests to your models.
-6. Document your models.
-7. Schedule a job to run automatically.

----

-## Prerequisites

-Before starting, ensure you have:
-- **Google Cloud Account**: To create and access your BigQuery project.
-- **dbt Cloud Account**: Sign up for free at [dbt Cloud](https://cloud.getdbt.com/signup/).

----